MayurJivani/Chorus-PHP/README.md

 # Chorus

-A music guessing game developed using PHP and JS.
+Chorus is a dynamic and entertaining music guessing game that seamlessly combines PHP and Vanilla JavaScript.
+Inspired by the popular game Wordle, Chorus offers users a captivating experience where they can test their music knowledge while enjoying their favorite tunes.

 # Demo Video
 [Here](https://drive.google.com/file/d/1wddugDO1Hbh3EKOz944R5epaJv6EXRFF/view?usp=sharing)

-## Overview:
-Chorus is a dynamic and entertaining music guessing game that seamlessly combines PHP and Vanilla JavaScript.
-Inspired by the popular game Wordle, Chorus offers users a captivating experience where they can test their music knowledge while enjoying their favorite tunes.

-Key Features:
+## Key Features:

 Spotify API Integration: